Chicago/predicting-e-coli-concentrations/README.md

 ## Document

-This document uses [RMarkdown](http://rmarkdown.rstudio.com/) to format the paper and uses [knitr](https://yihui.name/knitr/) to compile it.
+This document uses [RMarkdown](http://rmarkdown.rstudio.com/) to format the paper, uses [knitr](https://yihui.name/knitr/) to compile it, and the `rticles` package to format the document.
 The simpliest way to compile the document is downloading the repo and opening the `predicting-e-coli-concentrations.Rproj` file in RStudio.
 Use the built-in knit button to compile the documentation.
+Before knitting the document, install the `rticles` package.

 ### Bibliography